Lemelson-MIT Student Prize

 Faculty Letter of Recommendation

-One letter of recommendation is required from a faculty member, research-scientist staff or advisor/mentor who is familiar with your work.
-Letters must be requested via the SlideRoom applicant portal, which triggers an email request to your letter writer with a unique link for them to upload the letter to your application.
+One letter of recommendation is required from a faculty member, research-scientist staff, or advisor/mentor who is familiar with your work.
+Letters must be requested via the SurveyMonkey Apply applicant portal, which triggers an email request to your letter writer with a unique link for them to upload the letter to your application.
+We HIGHLY recommend that you request this letter as early as possible.
+Once requested, follow up with your letter writer to ensure that they received the SurveyMonkey Apply email (note that these emails can sometimes go to spam).
 Each letter should be addressed to the Lemelson-MIT Student Prize Committee, limited to two pages or less, and include the following:

 - State the student's/students' role(s) in developing the invention(s)

 - Describe the significance of the invention(s) to the field

 - Define the state-of-the-art status in the area of the invention(s)

 - Describe the potential implications of the student's/students' work

 Cover Letter (maximum 9,000 characters/approx. 1,500 words for undergraduate teams and 6,000 characters/approx. 1,000 words for individual graduate students)